soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 :end-before: end imports
 ```

 We create the constructor.
-In addition to the attributes from `GridworldEnv`, we add the attributes `self.gem_value`
+In addition to the attributes from `Gridworld`, we add the attributes `self.gem_value`
 and `self.spawn_prob` as noted above.
 We also add the attributes `self.max_turns` so that it can be accessed by the agents to determine if they are Done after an action.
 ```{literalinclude} /../../sorrel/examples/treasurehunt/env.py
 :start-after: begin treasurehunt